maryvilledev/cnvm/README.md

 **Things You will need:**

 - A Linux or Mac OSX workstation
+- Vagrant installed on your workstation (current version required: 1.7.4)
+- git installed on your workstation
 - Access to enough virtual resources (not necessarily on the local workstation) to run a minimum of (3) 'footlockers'
     - <b>What's a footlocker?</b>  It's a host that is capable of running cnvm's
   - Each footlocker will need a minimum of 1 CPU, 1 gb of memory and 30gb of disk space